butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides.md

 <!--
 Step 1: app plus database migrations - how do I run that?

+When using some popular framework like Django in Python, you would just write tests that use some in-memory DB, or SQLite. why is it bad to not have a real dB? you don't use the real thing. you can be surprised after you deploy, cause in reality the app will behave differently.
+You don't use the full power of y our tools.
+Like triggers or functions.

 Don't show the code when it's not necessary.
 Focus on the test code and ideas behind it.